spack/spack/lib/spack/docs/tutorial_buildsystems.rst

    :language: python
    :linenos:

-Spack was successfully able to detect that :code:`Bowtie` uses :code:`GNU Make`.
+Spack was successfully able to detect that :code:`Bowtie` uses :code:`Make`.
 Let's add in the rest of our details for our package:

 .. literalinclude:: tutorial/examples/Makefile/1.package.py